 Explore Student Support and Wellness Resources

 Health and Counselling Services (HCS) provides students with a counselling service where they are able to do drop-ins or book appointments.
-They offer short term individual counselling and same-day counselling.
-For students who live on-campus, HCS also has counselling services specifically for students in residence, Residence Counselling and Wellness Service.
+They offer short-term individual counselling and same-day counselling.
+For students who live on-campus, HCS also has counselling services specifically for students in residence, Residence Counselling and Wellness Services.

 The Residence Counselling and Wellness Service is a satellite office of HCS.
-This office, located in 131 Renfrew Building, offers students counselling for any forms of distress they may be facing throughout their university careers, such as depression or anxiety.
-There are three licensed counselors available and residence students are able to visit drop-in hours or make appointments.
-This office is also home to the Wellness Space, a safe and respectful place, which offers students in residence the chance to relax and de-stress by providing many different activities, such as completing puzzles, light therapy, colouring and bracelet making.
+This office, located at 131 Renfrew Building, offers students counselling for any forms of distress they may be facing throughout their university careers, such as depression or anxiety.
+There are three licensed counsellors available, and residence students can visit during drop-in hours or make appointments.
+This office is also home to the Wellness Space, a safe and respectful place which offers students in residence the chance to relax and de-stress by providing many different activities, such as completing puzzles, light therapy, colouring and bracelet making.

-The Centre for Indigenous Initiatives provides support services for indigenous students, such as First Nations, Inuit and Métis.
-Carleton has counselors that are indigenous and have specifically worked with different indigenous communities.
-Recently, Carleton welcomed a new indigenous counselor, Staci Loiselle, to help support and counsel indigenous students.
+The Centre for Indigenous Initiatives provides support services for Indigenous students, such as First Nations, Inuit and Métis.
+Carleton has counsellors who are Indigenous and have specifically worked with different Indigenous communities.
+Recently, Carleton welcomed a new Indigenous counsellor, Staci Loiselle, to help support and counsel Indigenous students.
 The counselling services are free and can be done through drop-ins or booked appointments.

 Mental Health and Well-Being Discover the tools and resources Carleton offers to help understand, manage, and improve your mental health and well-being while at university.

-Academic Advising Visit the Undergraduate Office, B550 Loeb to discuss your program.
-There is no need to make an appointment.
+Academic Advising Undergraduate students, please email firstname.lastname@example.org for email advising or to book an appointment.
 Graduate students, please contact your graduate administrator.

-Learning and Physical Disabilities In January 1990, Carleton University opened the Paul Menton Centre for Students with Disabilities (PMC) named after Paul Menton, the first Coordinator of the Program for the Disabled.
-Resources, workshops, exam accommodations, and extended time for assignment requests.
+Learning and Physical Disabilities In January 1990, Carleton University opened the Paul Menton Centre for Students with Disabilities (PMC), named after Paul Menton, the first Coordinator of the Program for the Disabled.
+The PMC provides resources, workshops, exam accommodations, and extended time for assignment requests.